All Episodes

 I don't understand why we don't have any education for our public officials before they get elected as a requirement.

-You know, ten days with a detective, ten days with narcotics, ten days with the state police to see how it feels to get out there in the field.
+You know, for instance, maybe the mayor ought to do 10 days with a beat cop, you know, 10 days with a detective, 10 days with narcotics, 10 days with the state police to see how it feels to get out there in the field.

-You know, I I've done these what they're called right-alongs.
+I've done these, they're called ride-alongs.

 I've done them with police officers.